Louis des Balbes de Berton de Crillon, 1st Duke of Mahón: Service with Spain

 In 1762 Crillon moved to Spain, where he served as a lieutenant-general – the highest rank in the Bourbon armies – and was made a Knight of the Order of Charles III in 1780.
 During the Anglo-Spanish War, when Spain and France allied with the Americans to fight Britain, he was given command of a Spanish army tasked with capturing Minorca from the British.
 The army landed on the island on 19 August 1781 and laid siege to the British garrison in Fort St. Philip at Mahon.
 The siege was concluded successfully on 5 February 1782 when the British surrendered, for which Crillon was made a grandee of Spain and took the title of Duke of Crillon-Mahon.
+After capturing Menorca, he ordered all Jews to leave in four days.
+At that time, the Jewish community consisted of about 500 people and they were transported from Menorca in four Spanish ships to the port of Marseille.

 He was subsequently put in charge of the joint French and Spanish force that had been besieging Gibraltar since 1779.
 Despite his efforts, Gibraltar proved impregnable and peace was restored in 1783.

 Crillon's service with Spain was further rewarded in 1783 with the title of Knight of the Golden Fleece.
 He was appointed captain-general of the kingdoms of Valencia and Murcia.
 He remained in Spain during the years of the French Revolutionary Wars, writing his memoirs (Memoires militaires de Louis de Berton des Balbes de Quiers), published in 1791.
 He took no part in the War of the Pyrenees (1793–95) between Spain and revolutionary France, but played a significant role in agreeing the peace that terminated the conflict.
 He died in Madrid in June 1796.